 If your snowplow accident was not your fault, you may be able to step outside of your no-fault benefits to file a personal injury claim against the negligent party if your injuries meet certain thresholds set by Michigan law.
 In order to recover compensation for ‘pain and suffering’, the victim must have suffered from death, serious impairment of bodily function, or permanent serious disfigurement in the accident.

 Depending on the facts of the case, you may be able to sue the plowing company or the driver for the losses that you sustained from the collision.
 Many landscaping companies use independent contractors, which raises the question, “Who pays?”
 That’s something that an experienced snow plow accident lawyer can answer for you.

-When a city government owns the snow plow, or even when they have contracted the work out to a local company, you could face an added hurdle to recovering for your damages: governmental immunity.
+When a city government owns the snowplow, or even when they have contracted the work out to a local company, you could face an added hurdle to recovering damages: governmental immunity.
 This legal defense protects government workers from getting sued for injuries caused while doing their jobs.
-Unless the driver was “grossly negligent” you may be limited to what your own insurance will cover.
+Unless the other driver was “grossly negligent,” you may be limited to what your own insurance will cover.

 Hurt?
 Get Legal Help from Christensen Law

 Snowplows are capable of causing serious damage and determining your options for compensation can be tricky.
 When you’ve got questions, Christensen Law has the answers.
 Call or contact our Michigan injury lawyers for a free consultation today.